BIBA

 What is Gap Insurance?

-Gap Insurance is a policy that runs alongside your own motor insurance fully comprehensive insurance and protects you in the event that your vehicle is written off.
+Gap Insurance is a policy that runs alongside your own fully comprehensive motor insurance and protects you if your vehicle is written off.

-Your own motor insurance will give you the market value of your vehicle on the day of loss with your gap insurance paying the difference between that figure and either the amount outstanding on finance or the invoice price, whichever is the higher.
+Your motor insurance will give you the market value of your vehicle on the day of loss, with your gap insurance paying the difference between that figure and either the amount outstanding on finance or the invoice price, whichever is the higher.

-This means that between your two insurance companies you have the purchase price back.
-If there is any finance on the vehicle, then this is cleared and whatever is left is yours to spend as you see fit. - Simple and Easy!
+This means that you have the purchase price back between your two insurance companies.
+If any finance outstanding is linked to your vehicle, this is cleared, and whatever is left is yours to spend as you see fit. - Simple and Easy!

-So whilst having your vehicle written off is not a forgone conclusion, it is something that happens to many thousands of members of the general public, day in and day out, the length and breath of the UK.
+So, whilst having your vehicle written off is not a foregone conclusion, it happens to many thousands of members of the general public, day in and day out, the length and breadth of the UK.

 So why is having a vehicle 'written off' such a financial risk?

-After all no-one would pay the same price for a brand-new car as they would for a vehicle that is 3 years old.
-So we already accept depreciation and in fact if you are buying a used vehicle we welcome it.
+After all, no one would pay the same price for a brand-new car as they would for a vehicle that is three years old.
+So, we already accept depreciation; if you are buying a used vehicle, we welcome it.

 The problem arises if the vehicle is written off.